A BRAND MOVEMENT TO SAVE A SPECIES.

 A stump record release makes a great PR stunt.

 On the Guitar Hugger website people can donate and take action for the cause.
-Bayer takes credit for sponsoring the movement.
+Bayer gets credit for sponsoring the movement.

 It all comes together at point-of-sale with live DJ remotes and Guitar Hugger product branding.